Adapted from Emilie Raffa’s Artisan Sourdough Made Simple

-** UPDATE ** If you are new to sourdough bread baking, I highly recommend you start with one of these two posts, both of which include lots of video guidance:
+If you are new to sourdough bread baking, here are two similarly easy recipes, both of which include lots of video guidance:

-- I have purchased starters from King Arthur Flour and Breadtopia, both of which have been easy to activate and keep alive.
-This post offers guidance on How to Maintain a Sourdough Starter
+- This post offers guidance on How to Maintain a Sourdough Starter

 - As always, I highly recommend investing in a digital scale before beginning any bread baking adventure.